stackbit-projects/yowie-bikes-09e4c/content/pages/faq.md

           of our initial onboarding is an in-depth understanding of your offerings, your target audience and your level of technical writing needed.
-      - title: How fast can we get started?
+      - title: Where are you located?
         content: >-
           The onboarding process typically lasts 3-4 days and consists of an intro video call, an interview, a questionnaire and some back and